-Food pairing: Poultry, Fish/ Shellfish /Seafood, Chocolate desserts, cream.
+Food pairings: Poultry, Fish/Crustaceans/Seafood, Chocolate desserts, cream.

-Packaging: Reclosable bag - 20g equals about 10-12 Tonka beans.
+Packaging: Resealable bag - 20g equals approximately 10-12 Tonka beans.

 Warning: Last items in stock!